AnzuFTNW/anilist-tierlist-maker/README.md

 - Allowing to screenshots through a button (CORS problems)
 - Tournament Mode :thinking:
 - Duel Mode :doublethinking:
-- Addiotional Search Modes = Seasonals
+- Additional Search Modes = Seasonals

 # Known Bugs

-- It's possible to mix animanga entrys and characters but I see no reason to remove this
 - Firefox: Rank Text (S, A, B, etc.) is not centered
+- Little shake when you start to drag a card from the card pool
+- If you save your progress with row editor menus open, upon loading that save they'll stay open and display wrong values, close and open them again to fix this

 # Changelog

+- `2023/02/10` - _V1.5.1_
+  - Changes to search function
+    - Anime and Manga searches are now seperated
+    - It is now possible to import whole lists
+      - Anime lists will only import entries flagged as completed, repeating or paused
+      - Manga lists will additionally import entries flagged as reading
+  - Further imrpovment to the drag and drop behaviour
+  - Improved card-name and image display
+  - Fixed a bug that caused the row editor to not display its proper values after loading a saved state
 - `2023/02/09` - _V1.5_
   - Changes to navigation behaviour
   - Changes to card images and names
   - Changes to drag and drop behaviour
   - Fixed a bug that killed the row edit buttons after loading previously saved tierlists
-  - Known Bugs:
-    - Dragging cards back to the pool might cause stuttering
-    - After loading previously saved tierlists the row editor doesn't display proper values
 - `2022/02/07` - _V1.4_
   - Changed query types
   - More ways to search for stuff now